NicKylis/PassVault-backend/README.md

 - initiate a MongoDB database

+    - Create an account at https://www.mongodb.com/
+    - Setup a project and a cluster within the project
+    - Copy the URL provided (with the database username and password)

-- modify .env.example and add your MongoDB URI and a JWT secret string.
+- create an `.env` file and add your MongoDB URI and a JWT secret string, as shown in `.env.example`

 - install the node modules with: